sliptrixx/project-trigger/docs/Advanced Tutorials/10_scores.md

 import TabItem from '@theme/TabItem';

 # Tutorial: Scores
-In this tutorial we go over how to add a score system to our game and display it on the screen.
+In this tutorial, we go over how to add a score system to our game and display it on the screen.
 We will also learn how to save the high score to persistent memory so that it is not lost when the game is closed.

 ## Scores
 To keep track of the score and manage how the player earns points, we will create a new script called `ScoreManager.cs` and attach it to the `GameManager` GameObject.
 The logic I'm going to use is pretty simple.
 Every time the player eliminates an enemy, we will add 50 points to the score.
 We will also add a bonus score when the player clears a stage based on how long it took for them to complete the stage.